 On May 18, 2021, the bankruptcy court issued a confirmation order approving the amended and restated senior mortgage loan terms and the Company's right to rely on such order to finalize documents with the Company's borrower as it emerges from bankruptcy in accordance with the third amended joint Chapter 11 plan of reorganization.
 In the fourth quarter of 2021, the Company amended and restated the senior mortgage loan, subject to customary closing conditions, in the amount of \$184.9 million, an upsize which reflects accrued interest and fees during the non-accrual period, collapsing the prior preferred equity investment into the restated senior mortgage loan and certain other costs and expenses associated with bankruptcy.
 The San Jose Hotel is scheduled to reopen in the first quarter of 2022.
 As the bankruptcy plan and loan terms were approved in the second quarter of 2021 and the Company's senior loan documents were substantively finalized during the third quarter of 2021, for the three months ended September 30, 2021 the Company reinstated the loan investment and recognized \$6.1 million of interest income on the consolidated statement of operations, of which \$3.7 million relates to past due interest during the non-accrual period of February 2021 through June 2021 and \$2.4 million relates to interest income during the third quarter of 2021.
-Additionally, the Company recognized \$0.7 million of other income on the consolidated statement of operations related to late fees during the three months ended September 30, 2021.
-During the fourth quarter of 2021, the San Jose, California hotel senior loan is performing in accordance with the contractual terms.
+Additionally, the Company recognized \$0.7 million of other income on the consolidated statement of operations, of which statement of 2021, the San Jose, California hotel senior loan is performing in accordance with the contractual terms.